srmuhs/tgt-product-page/README.md

 Testing Approach:
 Unit testing will be driven by Jest utilizing Enzyme for all Unit Testing.
 You can find an example of Jest UTing in the `/src/_tests_` folder.
-Integration testing would ideally be driven by Cypress testing framework(not provided).
+End to End testing would ideally be driven by Cypress testing framework(not provided).